barbeque/old-mac-facts/tools/icn-generator/README.md

 # Options
  * `-c`: Generate C header file format instead of raw hex bytes
  * `-b`: Fill mask with all black ($FF)

+# Other tools
+ * `icn-dumper.py`: Produces icon and mask files from a comma-separated hex definition